CATL (Contemporary Amperex Technology Co. Limited)

 Overview

 Contemporary Amperex Technology Co.
-Limited, known globally as CATL, is the world's largest manufacturer of lithium-ion batteries for electric vehicles and energy storage systems.
-Founded in 2011 by Robin Zeng in the coastal city of Ningde, Fujian Province, CATL has grown from a modest battery component supplier into a corporation that commands approximately 37 percent of the global EV battery market, a position it has held since 2017.
-The company's meteoric ascent reflects China's strategic dominance of the battery supply chain and, by extension, its commanding position in the global critical minerals economy.
+Limited, known globally as CATL, is a leading manufacturer of lithium-ion batteries for electric vehicles and energy storage systems.
+Founded in 2011 by Robin Zeng in the coastal city of Ningde, Fujian Province, CATL has grown from a battery component supplier into one of the largest companies in the global battery supply chain.
+CATL's 2025 annual-report release cited SNE Research in describing the company as holding the largest global power-battery market share.

 CATL's relevance to the Lobito Corridor is not that of a mine operator or a commodity trader.
-Rather, CATL sits at the critical juncture where raw materials extracted from the mines of the Democratic Republic of Congo are transformed into the battery cells that power the global electric vehicle transition.
-Every kilogram of cobalt hydroxide shipped from Kolwezi or Kamoto, every tonne of refined copper cathode leaving the DRC Copperbelt, ultimately feeds into a downstream manufacturing ecosystem in which CATL is the single largest participant.
-Understanding CATL is therefore essential to understanding who benefits from corridor minerals and under what conditions.
+Rather, CATL sits downstream from the mines of the Democratic Republic of Congo in the battery-cell manufacturing ecosystem.
+Cobalt hydroxide shipped from Kolwezi or Kamoto can move through refiners and cathode makers before reaching battery manufacturers such as CATL.
+Understanding CATL is therefore important to understanding who benefits from corridor minerals and under what conditions.

 Business Operations and Technology